-Safety and Maintenance Instructions
+Safety and Maintenance Instructions.

-Litton microwave ovens are one of the safest kitchen appliances.
-Each Litton microwave oven meets all safety standards set by the U.S. Dept. of Health, Education and Welfare.
-Look for the safety seal and UL tested label on your oven.
+Your new Litton Micro Wave Oven has been carefully designed and thoroughly tested to meet exacting safety standards.
 However, it is important for you as a user to observe certain precautions and care in utilizing your Litton oven for maximum performance and safety.
-The door on your oven has been carefully designed to contain the micro wave energy; therefore, it is important that you observe the following:
+The door on your oven has been carefully designed to contain the micro wave energy;

-1. Do not operate the oven with any ob-
+therefore, it is important that you observe the following:

-- ject closed between the door and the oven face. - 2.
+- 1. Do not operate the oven with any object closed between the door and the oven face. - 2.
 Do not operate the oven if there has been any damage to the oven face or door including loose or broken hinges or latch, or if the door does not close firmly against the oven front. - 3.
 Do not attempt to defeat the interlock switches.
 They are there for your protection.
-You will note that upon operating the door latch while the oven is in the cook cycle, the panel light will go out.
-If the light does not go out, the interlock system is not operating properly.
-In such case, do not operate the oven until the interlock switch has been repaired.
-If the oven shows no indications of operation (no interior light, no panel indicator light, and no sound from the blower motor) when connected to the proper outlet, the safety circuit may have detected an interlock malfunction and automatically shut down the oven.
-A Litton Authorized Service Agency should be contacted for proper repair of your oven. - 4.
+You will note that upon operating the door latch while the oven is in the cook cycle, the oven cook light will go out.
+If the light does not go out, the front interlock switch is not operating properly.
+In such case, do not operate the oven until the interlock switch has been repaired. - 4.
 Remember that it requires considerable electrical power to operate the micro wave oven (15 amps).
 Operation of other 120 volt appliances should be kept at a minimum when operating the oven.